 4. Vision Zero.
 In 2014, the City adopted the Vision Zero Policy which seeks to eliminate all traffic deaths in the City by 2024.
 The City subsequently established a network of Vision Zero Corridors which have higher rates of traffic-related injuries and fatalities compared to most San Francisco Streets.
 The City has determined that streets on the Vison Zero network should be prioritized for safety improvements especially those that improve the safety of vulnerable users like people walking and people on bikes.

-This project is located on a pedestrian high-injury corridor, and is encouraged to incorporate safety measures into the project.
+This project is located on a pedestrian and bike high-injury corridor, and is encouraged to incorporate safety measures into the project.
+The elimination of curb cuts and associated off-street parking would be considered a safety measure.